scholarslab/CodeLab/Week03/README.md

 ## Do:

-1. This is an exercise in some of the more fundamental work skills of the Digital Humanities: let's do some searching and some back of the envelope estimation.
-From a purely energy perspective, is it actually a good idea to print out and delete all our digital documents rather than letting them stay digital?
-We don't have to be exact.
-Feel free to make assumptions that you can argue for.

-2. Let's continue to practice algorithmic thinking.
-Write out in plain English an algorithm to guess whether a language is in English, Portuguese, French, Italian, Spanish, or "other".
+1. Let's continue to practice algorithmic thinking.
+Write out in plain English an algorithm to guess whether a text represents English, French, Portugese, Urdu, Simplified Chinese, or "other".

-3. Manually write out an XML document that contains the data in your CV.
+2. Manually write out an XML document that contains the data in your CV.